cnaude/xymon_notes/README.md

   mod_rewrite rule tells Apache to run the CGI instead.
 If the file is greater than 0 then it loads just as usual.
 The body of each note will be stored in a directory of your choice.
-If you would like to see a demo just contact me.

 ## Files included:
   xymon_note.cgi (Note printer)